Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 /!\ S21 serie owner need the twrp zip (for vendor partition resizing), terminal commands below could brick your device /!\

-Or you can directly execute these commands from a terminal app :
+Or you can directly execute these commands from a terminal app, one line after another, then reboot :
 ```bash
 su
 mount -o remount,rw /vendor